Singing Voice Therapy

 -

-Singing Voice Therapy is not the same as singing lessons.
-It focuses on vocal rehabilitation, health, and specific functional concerns rather than technique instruction alone.
-It can complement singing instruction or be used as a standalone approach for vocal rehabilitation and performance support.
+Singing voice therapy can complement singing lessons or be used as a standalone approach for vocal rehabilitation and performance support.

 Who We Help